Mitsubishi Motors: What's New For 2023

 SE models are now equipped with electric folding mirrors as standard, bringing this desirable near-luxury feature to all Outlander models, and rear-door pull-up sunshades are standard on SEL trim, previously available only on SEL models with the Touring package.
 Additionally, for the first time ever, Mitsubishi Motors will offer a black-roof factory option, allowing the popular look to carry the brand's full factory warranty.

-With a model year 2022 Top Safety Pick+ designation from the Insurance Institute for Highway Safety (IIHS)1, the three-row, seven-passenger 2023 Outlander will see MSRP pricing released later this year.
+With a model year 2022 Top Safety Pick+ designation from the Insurance Institute for Highway Safety (IIHS)2, the three-row, seven-passenger 2023 Outlander will see MSRP pricing released later this year.

 2023 ECLIPSE CROSS